d12frosted/elpa-mirror/stable-melpa/org-bookmark-heading-readme.txt

-This package provides Emacs bookmark support for org-mode.
-You can bookmark headings in org-mode files and jump to them using standard Emacs bookmark commands.
+This package provides Emacs bookmark support for Org mode.
+You can bookmark headings in Org mode files and jump to them using standard Emacs bookmark commands.

-It seems like this file should be named org-bookmark.el, but a package by that name already exists in org-mode/contrib which lets org-mode links point to Emacs bookmarks, sort-of the reverse of this package.
+It seems like this file should be named org-bookmark.el, but a package by that name already exists in org-mode/contrib which lets Org mode links point to Emacs bookmarks, sort-of the reverse of this package.

-It also seems like this should be built-in to org-mode...  ;)
+It also seems like this should be built-in to Org mode...  ;)

 ; Installation